 Malaga bus services

-Malaga has an excellent bus service with routes connecting the centre with all outlying districts.
+Malaga public transport offers an excellent bus service with routes connecting the centre with all outlying districts.
 The blue buses with the EMT logo on the side run from early morning (around 6am) to late evening (between 11.30pm and midnight) and the frequency on the busiest routes varies between 8 and 12 minutes on Monday to Saturday.
 Practically all buses have wheelchair ramps via the middle or back door (advise the driver if you need the ramp) and room for pushchairs.
 Read more about accessible Malaga.

 €1.30, one way.
 If you’re planning to use the bus a lot or there are several people in your party, buy a multi-journey bus ticket (bonobus, 10 journeys minimum).
 Each ride costs €0.83 and you can use a single bonobus for as many people as you like.
 You can also use the bonobus for multiple bus journeys – if you take a second or subsequent bus within one hour of taking the previous one the next journey is free.